 Even without an ongoing pandemic, Covid-19 has caused educators to consider how to accommodate remote students' needs caused by illness, inclement weather, or extended travel.
-In 2018, many Texas schools completely shut down due to flu outbreaks or unexpected inclement weather – impacting budgets and learning plans.
-With new interactive screens equipped with innovations such as anti-microbial screens and live interactive cloud collaboration, educators will have more tools to ensure strong student performance without compromising in-classroom health.
+In 2018, many Texas schools completely shut down due to flu outbreaks or unexpected inclement weather, impacting budgets and learning plans.
+With new interactive displays equipped with innovations such as anti-microbial screens and live interactive cloud collaboration, educators will have more tools to ensure strong student performance without compromising in-classroom health.

 When classroom technology changes, a new opportunity for higher student performance emerges.
 While universal forced remote learning has its challenges, there is research that shows that some students may retain as much as 25-60% more material when learning online compared to only 8-10% in a classroom.
 Why?